Ezzhingy/Ezzhingy/README.md

 ## 👀 Talk to me about:
 - Improving website design using Next.js, React, and Tailwind.
 Svelte on the horizon!
 - Backend web development.
-Intermediate in Flask and now tackling Node.js + Express.js!
+Intermediate in Flask & Node.js + Express.js!
 - Data structures and algorithms.
 Currently using Python!
 Maybe switching to C++ for faster compilation time..

 ## 📫 Contact